Atjowt/snake/README.md

 Unprovided or invalid arguments will simply retain their default value.

-Alternatively, you can just build the program by running the `build.sh` script.
+Alternatively, you can build the program with `make` and then run it manually.
+The arguments can still be provided, but only as pure values, in order.
+For example like `make && build/snake 9 9 13 13 57193`.

 ### How to Play
 The program will wait for input.
 Type one of 'w' / 'a' / 's' / 'd' and hit enter to move.
-You can also enter a space to continue in the same direction.
+You can also enter a space to continue moving in the same direction.